apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ## Warning Cookie

 Created by CAS if and when users are to be warned when accessing CAS protected services.

-Cookie settings for this feature are available [here](Configuration-Properties-Common.html#cookie-properties) under the configuration key `cas.warning-cookie`.
+{% include {{ version }}/cookie-configuration.md configKey="cas.warning-cookie" %}

 ```properties
 # cas.warningCookie.auto-configure-cookie-path=true